COVID-19 Exposure Control, Mitigation and Recovery Plan

-- Instructors notified by students about suspect or confirmed cases should report this information immediately to Dean, as well as Plans and Operations of the Recovery Management Team, who will relay the information to Clark College’s Incident Coordinator.
-The Clark College Health Officer will reach out to the student to determine more information including potential contacts on campus, etc. For further details of this process, see COVID-19 Case Protocols (Annex C for employees, Annex G for students).
+- Instructors notified by students about suspect or confirmed cases should report this information immediately to their Dean, as well as OperationsSection Chief of the Recovery Management Team, who will relay the information to Clark College’s Incident Coordinator.
+The Clark College Safety Officer or Health Officer will reach out to the student to determine more information including potential contacts on campus, etc. For further details of this process, see COVID-19 Case Protocols (Annex C for employees, Annex G for students).

 7.0 Campus Visitors

 Any Clark College community member that invites a guest (contractor, vendor, etc.) to campus will inform them that all visitors will be required to use the on line-screening tool before entering campus, maintain 3 feet social distancing and wear a face covering while in any campus building.